-Professor Smith's scholarship spans these related areas.
+Professor Smith's scholarship spans related areas.
 She writes about the pedagogy of clinical legal education and civic engagement, including the need for access to justice.
 She focuses on the intersection of the lawyer's skills and ethics, having written extensively on the skills of client interviewing from the perspective of conversation analysis.
-Her scholarly work, also includes writings in the area of family.
+Her scholarly work also includes writings in the area of family law.

 - BA, English with honors, The Ohio State University